Virakal/WoWThon/README.md

 - Implement locales (find out what does and doesn't need locale)
 - Improve documentation, especially at class level, provide tutorial-style guidance.
-- Deal with characters under level 10 in some way, especially for guild listings
+- Deal with characters under level 10 in some way, can appear in guild listings but can't be directly accessed
 - Considering moving the constants to API methods, or moving the API's static methods out in to the wowthon package
 - Caching of results and other peformance boosts
+- Eventually replace most or all dicts with objects?
+- Wowhead integration for data not exposed by Blizzard (particularly spells)
 - Add more examples

 ## Not Yet Implemented ##